 Now imagine that instead of being a housing authority employee, you are a city resident who receives that informative letter, and you happen to operate a business as a certified radon mitigation contractor.
 You may decide to build on this information and develop a persuasive message.
 You may draft a letter to the homeowners and landlords in the neighborhood near the building in question.
 To make your message persuasive, you may focus on the perception that radiation is inherently dangerous and that no amount of Corporation radon has been declared safe.
 You may cite external authorities that indicate radon is a contributing factor to several health ailments, and even appeal to emotions with phrases like "protect your children" and "peace of mind."
-Your letter will
+Your letter will probably encourage readers to check with the state radon office to verify that you

-Figure 5.1
+Figure 10.1